 A study by Jenny Nilsson et all showed that there may be pragmatic variations in greetings.
 People adjust the way they greet others and what they say, in response to the context.

 People say goodbye in different ways.
-They may get together for a final supper, give someone a kiss or even see their visitors off to the airport.
+They may get together for a final supper, kiss someone or even see their visitors off to the airport.
 Researchers refer to this as having a well-rounded ending.